juliaguida/oystercard/pills/facilities.md

 ## Breakfast

-* Healthy breakfast sundries, coffee, and tea is provided, with delivery on Mondays and a fruit topup on Wednesdays.
+* Healthy breakfast sundries, coffee, and tea is provided, with delivery on Mondays and a fruit top-up on Wednesdays.
 If supplies run low, earlier than expected, let us know so we can adjust the next week's order.

 ## Meeting rooms